Vkartik-3/MatchCore-C-20-Limit-Order-Matching-Engine/README.md

 - Too complex (production HFT engines with custom allocators)
 - Language-specific (Python/Java with poor C++ examples)

-**QuantumMatch bridges this gap**: It's complex enough to be realistic but simple enough to understand.
+**MatchCore bridges this gap**: It's complex enough to be realistic but simple enough to understand.

 ---